theFairdon/BLRS/README.md

 Contributing

-We welcome contributions to Spotheld!
+I welcome contributions to Findora!
 If you'd like to help improve the system, follow these steps:

 1. Fork the repository.